In-Context Learning Enhanced Credibility Transformer: In-context learning enhanced Credibility Transformer

 \subsubsection{ICL Transformer}

 We are now equipped with the decorated tokens for all instances $i \in {\cal B}$ in the target and context batches, given by

 we also refer to Figure \ref{fig: ICL-CT}.
-The goal is to predict all the responses $Y_i$ of the target set $i\in {\cal I}_{\rm target}$ in one shot using the entire context batch ${\cal B}_{\rm context}$.
-To ensure independence within the target set in the next step, we need to modify the previously introduced mask to
+The goal is to predict all responses $Y_i$ of the target set $i\in {\cal I}_{\rm target}$ in one shot using the entire context batch ${\cal B}_{\rm context}$.
+To ensure independence within the target set in the next step, we introduce the mask operator (on the log-scale)

-This masks all pairs $(i,j)$ in the target batch with $-\infty$ if their indices $i\neq j$ differ.
+This masks all pairs $(i,j)$ in the target batch ${\cal B}_{\rm target}$ with $-\infty$ if their indices $i\neq j$ differ.
 This will imply that the instances in the target batch cannot interact.
 We define the mask tensor $\bM =(M^\infty_{i,j})_{i,j \in {\cal I}}$, and we set $n=|{\cal I}|$ for the total batch size and $n_1=|{\cal I}_{\rm target}|$ for the target batch size.

 Next, we define the causal ICL Transformer layer.
 We start by defining a causal attention layer; see \cite{vaswani2017attention}.
 Using three different time-distributed FNNs, we generate the query, key and value tensors, respectively,